-- 1. Student files the complaint by filling the Online Complaint Form, which routed to the Office of Admission and Registration. - 2.
+- 1. the student must submit an online request Grade Appeal (complaint), which routed to the Office of Admission and Registration. - 2.
 The Office of Admission & Registration will screen the form to verify that the intended course does not have a prohibited status (has not reached 25% absenteeism from class attendance). - 3.
 Upon clearance and approval from Office of Admissions and Registration the request is routed to the Office of Finance for charges allocation. - 4.
 The application is then routed to the concerned college where deliberations are conducted and the decision is taken. - 5.
 In the event the appeal is rejected and included in the system, an automated email is sent to the student notifying him of the decision.
-The student can also access the online system the check online the complaint status. - 6.
+The student can also access the online system to check online the Grade Appeal (complaint) status. - 6.
 In the event the appeal is approved by the college, the decision will be routed to the Office of Admissions and Registration to reflect the approved grade change on the student academic record. - 7.
 The student will receive an email notification on his university email that the request is completed and the changed has taken place.
 The student is able to verify the completed status of the request by accessing the online system.

-10 Supervised Credit-Earning
+14 Supervised Credit-Earning